Zoning Decoder: Setbacks, Coverage, Height (Demystify the rules)

 • Deep setbacks can kill a bungalow on a shallow lot even when the lot looks “big.”

-If your lot is 30 m deep and you have a 7.5 m front yard and a 7.5 m rear yard, your “buildable depth” starts at about 15 m.
-Do the same with width and side yards and you’ll know—very quickly—if your dream footprint is realistic.
+Fast envelope math (no calculator required): if your lot is 30 m deep with a 7.5 m front yard and a 7.5 m rear yard, your buildable depth is about 15 m.
+Do the same with width and side yards and you will know – very quickly – whether your dream footprint is realistic.
+Need to read the lot first?
+See how to read your survey.

 2) Lot coverage: the footprint cap

-Coverage example What it means
+Coverage exampleWhat it means

-35% coverage on a 600 m² lot Up to 210 m² of footprint (600 × 0.35).
-That footprint usually includes the house and attached garage (and may include other structures depending on the by-law).
+35% coverage on a 600 m² lotUp to 210 m² of footprint (600 x 0.35).
+That usually includes the house and attached garage, and may include other structures depending on the by-law.

-Two common coverage “gotchas”:
+Two common coverage gotchas:

 • The garage counts.
 A big attached garage can be the difference between “approved” and “trim it down.”
+See the detached garage rules if you are weighing attached vs detached.

 3) Building height: the definition is the real boss

-Height sounds simple until you ask, “Measured from where… to what point… on what roof… on what slope?”
-Many by-laws measure from some form of grade to a roof point (peak, midpoint, or top), and the fine print can change whether a design works.
+Height sounds simple until you ask: measured from where, to what point, on what roof, on what slope?
+Many by-laws measure from some form of grade to a roof point (peak, midpoint, or top), and the fine print can decide whether a design works.
+The safest approach is boring but effective: find the definition section and check the diagrams.
+Do not assume “height” means the same thing in every municipality.

 The simple decoder workflow

-• Sketch the envelope using setbacks (and any corner rules).
+2. Sketch the envelope from setbacks

 Are setbacks measured to the wall, the eaves, or the deck?